phantomcosmonaut/EasyManual/test-files/pages/Easy Manual.em.md

 ### Image Tag

-Same as Link but for images.
-Full filename must be specified for image e.g. @ + Image[MyImage.jpg].
+Same as Link but for images and the file extension must be used: @ + Image[MyImage.jpg].
+Only use the file name, do not reference the full path.

-@Image[../images/GTO.png]
+@Image[GTO.png]

 For configuration: See @Link[Configuration]